jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 scale game servers - allowing the use of a buffer based autoscaling strategy, or a webhook driven strategy; allowing the injection of custom autoscaling logic.

-Buffer based autoscaling works by ensuring that there are a minimum and maximum number of available game servers; this is an alternative to autoscaling based on other metrics such as CPU usage or memory, which would not make sense for a game server.
+Buffer based autoscaling works by ensuring there are always between a minimum and maximum number of spare game servers with free capacity available; this is an alternative to autoscaling based on other metrics such as CPU usage or memory, which would not make sense for a game server.

-The webhook driven autoscaling works by allowing users to deploy a web server to respond to webhooks and configuring the autoscaler to send HTTPS requests to this web server to determine how to scale.
+This webhook driven autoscaling works by allowing users to deploy a web server to respond to webhooks and configuring the autoscaler to send HTTPS requests to this web server to determine how to scale.
 The web server responds with a standard response on how to scale the resource [@agones_autoscaler_specification].

-The Agones Fleet Autoscaler addresses many of the issues highlighted - providing n alternative to the hard-coded autoscaling algorithm of the HPA through the buffer and webhook driven autoscaling techniques.
+The Agones Fleet Autoscaler addresses many of the issues highlighted - providing an alternative to the hard-coded autoscaling algorithm of the HPA through the buffer and webhook driven autoscaling techniques.
 The webhook method provides the ability to inject custom user written logic, exposed through an HTTP API.
 This would allow a developer to create custom autoscaling and allow a cluster